Clinical-Genomics-Lund/nextflow_wgs/newdocs/outputs.md

 # Outputs

 When running the pipeline, two separate results folders are produced.
 One contains the results and is located in the path specified by the `params.outdir` param.
-The second is the CRON-dir (`params.crondir`) which by default is located in `outdir/cron`.
+The second is the CRON-dir (`params.crondir`) and by default located in `outdir/cron`.
 In the setup run at CMD, Lund, this folder is transferred from the computational cluster (Hopper) to a Region Skåne server (Lennart).

-Within the output folder the following outputs may be produced.

 ## Cron-folder